Readers will learn how to configure a Policy-Based Site-to-Site IPsec VPN between an EdgeRouter and a Cisco ASA.

 Configuring the Policy-Based VPN

-CLI: Access the command line interface (CLI) on the EdgeRouter.
+CLI: Access the command line interface on the ER.
 You can do this using the CLI button in the GUI or by using a program such as PuTTY.

 1. Enter configuration mode.